 Q. I saw some info on the supplement Nicotinamide Riboside, it is claimed to have weight loss, energy enhancement and anti-aging properties.
 Is this just a new fad supplement, or a possible missing link as far as supplementation goes.

-A. I have not seen human studies to confirm these claims.
+A. I have seen few human studies to confirm these claims.